ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex2_Configure_Azure_AD.md

 1. In the **Azure portal**, in the left-hand navigation pane, select **Azure Active Directory.**
 2. In the **Adatum Corporation | Overview** window, in the middle section under **Manage**, select **Devices**.
-3. In the **Devices | All devices** window, in the details pane on the right, verify LON-CL2 is listed, since Joni Sherman joined this device to Azure Active Directory back in lab X when she XXXXXXXXXXXXXXXXXXXXXXxx.
+3. In the **Devices | All devices** window, in the details pane on the right, verify that **LON-CL2** is displayed in the list of devices.
+Back in Lab 5, you performed a task that configured Mobile Device Management (MDM) auto-enrollment; this was a prerequisite to performing a later Windows Information Protection lab.
+When you performed this MDM configuration lab, it automatically enrolled the devices belonging to members of the WIP Users group.
+At the time, Joni Sherman was logged into Microsoft 365 on LON-CL2, and since she was a member of the WIP Users group, LON-CL2 was automatically enrolled into Intune as its MDM authority.
 4. In the **Devices | All devices** window, in the middle pane under **Manage** , select **Device settings**.
 5. In the details pane that appears on the right, in the **Users may join devices to Azure AD** row, verify that **All** is selected.
 This means that all Azure AD users can join their devices to Azure Active Directory.
 6. The **Additional local administrator on Azure AD joined devices** row is currently set to **None**.
 Select **Selected**.